canyon-project/vite-plugin-canyon/README.md

 *  `opts.commitSha {string}` - This should not commonly be used.
 Manually specify the commit SHA.
 *  `opts.projectID {string}` - This should not commonly be used.
 Manually specify the project ID.
 *  `opts.branch {string}` - This should not commonly be used.
 Manually specify the branch.
 *  `opts.dsn {string}` - This should not commonly be used.
-Manually specify the DSN.
+Change the upload host.
+Defaults to https://canyon.io.
-*  `opts.reporter {string}` - This should not commonly be used.
-Manually specify the reporter.
+*  `opts.reporter {string}` - The Canyon upload token which can be found in the settings tab of the repository on Canyon.
-*  `opts.reportID {string}` - This should not commonly be used.
-Manually specify the report ID.
-*  `opts.instrumentCwd {string}` - Optional string of the current working directory, used for the include/exclude patterns.
+*  `opts.instrumentCwd {string}` - Optional string of the current working directory.
 Defaults to `process.cwd()`.

 Notes
 --------------------------

-As of v2.1.0 you can toggle the coverage off by setting the env variable `VITE_COVERAGE='false'`, by default it will always instrument the code.
-To require the explicit definition of the variable, set the option `requireEnv` to **true**.

-This plugin also requires the Vite configuration [build.sourcemap](https://vitejs.dev/config/#build-sourcemap) to be set to either **true**, **'inline'**, **'hidden'**.
-But the plugin will automatically default to **true** if it is missing in order to give accurate code coverage.
-The plugin will notify when this happens in order for a developer to fix it.
-This notification will show even when the plugin is disabled by e.g `opts.requireEnv`, `VITE_COVERAGE=false`.
-This is due to a limitation of the API for this kind of feature.
+Plugin configuration greater than environment variables.

 Examples
 --------------------------

-要使用此插件，请使用 vite.config.js 进行定义
+To use this plugin define it using vite.config.js

 ```js
 // vite.config.js